-This project caters for the poor in a developing community near Hout Bay.
+This project caters for the children in a developing community near Hout Bay.
 As a volunteer, you spend mornings caring for young children while their parents are at work.
-Afternoons are spent in an after-care programme that assists older children with their homework and creative activities once school has finished.
+Afternoons are spent in an aftercare programme that assists older children with their homework and creative activities once school has finished.
 Meals are also provided daily for the children.

 |Location||Hout Bay, Cape Town, South Africa|

 |Duration||From 4 weeks|

 |Dates||February to November|